 What is a ukulele?

-The ukulele is a four-stringed musical instrument made from wood that resembles a small classical guitar.
+The ukulele, also known as uke, is a four-stringed musical instrument made from wood that resembles a small classical acoustic guitar.

 In their luggage, they carried the machete, which immediately conquered the hearts and ears of the local population.